phiphiphi31/PVMamba/README.md

 **PVMamba: Parallelizing Vision Mamba via Dynamic State Aggregation**
 >  Fei Xie, Zhongdao Wang, Weijia Zhang, Chao Ma

-If you have any questions, please don't hesitate to contact me  (jaffe031@sjtu.edu.cn).
+> If you have any questions, please don't hesitate to contact me  (jaffe031@sjtu.edu.cn).

-You can also refer to this GitHub repository: [PVMamba](https://github.com/phiphiphi31/PVMamba).

 ## To Do List

-- [x] 2025.06 PVMamba is accepted by ICCV.
+- [x] 2025.06 PVMamba is accepted by ICCV2025.
 - [x] 2025.06 Release the code for image classification.
 - [ ] Enhance PVMamba by [DCNv4](https://arxiv.org/pdf/2211.05778) operator!
 - [ ] Publish the paper.